 LET’S DO NOTHING IN FORESTS

 Together with VLK, we aim to turn 10% of all Slovak forests into non-intervention areas.
 We want these forests to be free of timber harvesting, illegal hunting, toxic chemicals, harvesting of deadwood, mindless forest planting, or motor vehicles.
-They should be enjoyed by mindful people who can explore them off thebeaten track.
+They should be enjoyed by mindful people who can explore them off the beaten track.
+Therefore, wilderoben employees donate 5% of their working time pro bono for activities aimed at protecting natural forests.
 The Všetko pre nič petition started by VLK has been signed in our shop, during the election and at events by over 9200 people and counting.

 WHO IS WOLF?